iloveitaly/git-history-extraction/README.md

 # git-history-extraction

-A tool to extract and analyze git commit history with support for filtering, formatting, and AI-powered summarization.
+A tool to extract and filter git commit history, making it easy to pipe to AI tools for changelog generation and summaries.

 ## Features

 - Extract git commits with metadata (SHA, date, files, message)
 - Filter commits by time range or starting commit
-- Extract and filter git trailers (e.g., `Co-authored-by`, `Reviewed-by`)
+- Extract and filter git trailers (e.g., `Co-authored-by`, `User-Facing`)
 - Output in simple text or JSON format
-- Optional AI-powered summarization via OpenAI (separate script)
+- Pipe output to AI tools (OpenAI, Gemini, Claude) for automated summarization

 ## Installation